plasma-framework/plasma/docs/quickstart/Plasma-Quickstart-MySql-Pojo.md

 This step-by-step guide uses only annotated Java (POJO) objects as the source of schema or metadata.
 It shows how to build a Maven project which generates a simple MySql data model with 2 tables which inserts, queries and prints test data from MySql.
-It requires basic knowledge of the Java programing language, Apache Maven, MySql Server administration and assumes the following software install prerequisites.
+It requires basic knowledge of the Java programming language, Apache Maven, MySql Server administration and assumes the following software install prerequisites.